-- a.
-VISION, VALUES, and MISSION - (1) How do SENIOR LEADERS SET Organizational VISION and VALUES?
-How do SENIOR LEADERS DEPLOY your organization's VISION and VALUES through your LEADERSHIP SYSTEM, to the WORKFORCE, to KEY Suppliers and PARTNERS, and to CUSTOMERS and other STAKEHOLDERS, as appropriate?
-How do SENIOR LEADERS' personal actions reflect a commitment to the organization's VALUES? - (2) How do SENIOR LEADERS personally promote an organizational environment that fosters, requires, and results in legal and ETHICAL BEHAVIOR? - (3) How do SENIOR LEADERS create a SUSTAINABLE organization?
-How do they create an environment for organizational PERFORMANCE improvement, the accomplishment of your MISSION and STRATEGIC OBJECTIVES, INNOVATION, competitive or role-model PERFORMANCE leadership, and organizational agility?
-How do they create an environment for organizational and WORKFORCE LEARNING?
+a.
+VISION, VALUES, and MISSION

+- (1) How do senior leaders set organizational vision and values?
+How do senior leaders deploy your organization's vision and values through your leadership system, to the workforce, to key suppliers and partners, and to students and stakeholders, as appropriate?
+How do senior leaders' personal actions reflect a commitment to the organization's values? - (2) How do SENIOR LEADERS personally promote an organizational environment that fosters, requires, and results in legal and ETHICAL BEHAVIOR? - (3) How do senior leaders create a sustainable organization?
+How do they create an environment for organizational performance improvement, the accomplishment of your mission and strategic objectives, innovation, competitive or role-model performance leadership, and organizational agility?
+How do they create an environment for organizational and workforce learning?
 How do they develop and enhance their personal leadership skills?
-How do they participate in organizational LEARNING, in succession planning, and in the development of future organizational leaders? - b.
-Communication and Organizational PERFORMANCE - (1) How do SENIOR LEADERS communicate with and engage the entire WORKFORCE?
-How do SENIOR LEADERS encourage frank, two-way communication throughout the organization?
-How do SENIOR LEADERS communicate KEY decisions?
-How do they take an active role in reward and recognition programs to reinforce HIGH PERFORMANCE and a CUSTOMER and business focus? - (2) How do SENIOR LEADERS create a focus on action to accomplish the organization's objectives, improve PERFORMANCE, and attain its VISION?
+How do they participate in organizational learning, in succession planning, and in the development of future organizational leaders?

+b.
+Communication and Organizational Performance

+- (1) How do Senior leaders communicate with and engage the entire workforce?
+How do senior leaders encourage frank, two-way communication throughout the organization?
+How do senior leaders communicate key decisions?
+How do they take an active role in reward and recognition programs to reinforce HIGH PERFORMANCE and a focus on the organization, as well as on students and STAKEHOLDERS? - (2) How do senior leaders create a focus on action to accomplish the organization's objectives, improve PERFORMANCE, and attain its VISION?
 What PERFORMANCE MEASURES do SENIOR LEADERS regularly review to identify needed actions?
-How do SENIOR LEADERS include a focus on creating and balancing VALUE for CUSTOMERS and other STAKEHOLDERS in their organizational PERFORMANCE expectations?
+How do senior leaders include a focus on creating and balancing VALUE for students and other STAKEHOLDERS in their organizational PERFORMANCE expectations?